cnlohr/wasm_integrated/README.md

+# SUPERSEDED NOTICE

+This project is in the process of being superseded by this one: https://github.com/cnlohr/rawdrawwasm/

 # wasm_integrated
 An eample of how you can fully integrate wasm into a webpage.
 No need for feteching or any of that jazz.
 What if someone's on a connection with a lot of latency?
 What if you want to load a wasm app from your hard drive directly, like double-clicking on the HTML file?
 Whelp, this is that.